shricodev/Infinite-DS-Algorithm/src/DynamicProgramming/Partition/TIPS.md

 - Start with the entire block and represent them with i and j, where i is the starting index and j is the end index.
 - Try all the partitions.
 (Run a loop for all the partitions)
-- return the best possible 2 partitions.
+- return the best possible answer.